 </aside>

-<aside> 🚀 Adopt agile practices, a startup mindset, that enable continuous coordination and evaluation of new opportunities as they surface.
+<aside> 🚀 Adopt agile practices and a startup mindset that enable continuous coordination and evaluation of new opportunities as they surface.

 </aside>